Poll and Go

 The interviews revealed that travelers want a centralized tool for collaboration, real-time updates to stay aligned, and flexibility to customize group itineraries.

 Based on user interview insights and market research, I decided to incorporate an AI-powered voting feature, which went through several iterations.
-I also added a QR code to make it easier for users to invite friends.
+I also added a (placeholder) QR code to make it easier for users to invite friends.

 Early concept testing insights: